namvu9/keylime/README.md

 # keylime

-Keylime is a simple key-value store that I wrote as a learning experience in building a (very) simple database from scratch.
+Keylime is a simple key-document store that I wrote as a learning experience in building a (very) simple database from scratch.
 At a high level, the store consists of one or more named collections, each of which contains a group of documents.
 The documents are indexed using a B-tree to minimize the number of I/O operations needed to find a document with a specific key.